pseudodoc/automatic-carnival/AUTOCOMMITTER.md

-Pineapples take two years to grow.
+Some cats are allergic to humans.